 Your company name will become your brand, whether you are a solo handyman or an enterprise with the potential for millions in sales.

 Once a name is chosen, it is hard to change it, both in the consumer’s mind and legally, so it pays to be thorough and get it right the first time.
-Finally, no matter how great the name, you need to offer a product or service that can stand on its own.
+Finally, no matter how great the name is, you must offer a product or service that can stand independently.

 Importance of a Creative Business Name